 Following consultation, the provisions in the draft Omnibus Amendment Rule were split into separate amendment Rules.
 A further amendment Rule consulted on in the draft Omnibus Amendment Rule, Land Transport (Driver Licensing) Amendment (No 2) 2008, was signed in December 2008, with provisions coming into force on two separate dates, 15 January and 1 April 2009.

 The amendment Rules make relatively minor changes to Rules.
 The amendments are required:

-Final rules are available on our website.
-Printed copies of most Land Transport Rules can be purchased from selected bookshops throughout New Zealand that sell legislation, or from the Rule printers and distributors, Wickcliffe Ltd, (telephone 06 358 8231).
-Rules may also be inspected at regional offices of NZ Transport Agency.
+Final Rules are available in the Resources & manuals section.
+Printed copies of Land Transport Rules can be purchased from selected bookshops throughout New Zealand that sell legislation.
+Most Rules can also be purchased from the Rule printers and distributors, Wickliffe Ltd, telephone (06) 358 8231.